nebraskacode/2015-Slides-and-Demos/Xamarin Forms - Writing one app to rule all your platforms/readme.md

 * You will need to *restore the NuGet packages* in order to run the solution.
 You can do this from inside VisualStudio or from the command line using the nuget tool: nuget.exe restore NCCXamarinDemo.sln

-* You will need at least a trial version of Xamarin for iOS or Android to build and run the respective projects.
+* You will need at least a trial version of Xamarin for Android to build and run the Android project.